danielbodnar/awesome-stars/README.md

 ## data-engineering

+- [mage-ai/mage-ai](https://github.com/mage-ai/mage-ai) - 🧙 The modern replacement for Airflow.
+Build, run, and manage data pipelines for integrating and transforming data.
 - [benthosdev/benthos](https://github.com/benthosdev/benthos) - Fancy stream processing made operationally mundane
 - [dagster-io/dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.
 - [opendatadiscovery/odd-platform](https://github.com/opendatadiscovery/odd-platform) - First open-source data discovery and observability platform.
 We make a life for data practitioners easy so you can focus on your business.